 11) At some point Hser was severely injured.
 The roommate locked the door to the apartment and at some point the body was put in a large plastic bag inside a garbage can, probably to either hide or move it.
 The plastic bag had a lot of blood in it.
 Notice the bag is right next to the shower where the body was found, and the garbage can further away.
-Whoever deposited the body in the shower was repulsed, eager to not touch the body, and probably was not the same person who killed the child.

 12) Shortly after that the first of the remaining three roommates returned to the apartment and found the door locked.
 He thought it was strange that the door was locked, and would mention the locked door later.

 13) That evening the child's father knocked on the door and asked if Hser was there.
 One of the roommates who did not yet know what the situation was told him she was not there.